Accessibility Statement

 - TitanFile — Secure document upload portal

-If you encounter an accessibility barrier with any of these services, please contact us directly and we will provide an alternative method to accomplish the same task, such as scheduling by phone, accepting payments via alternative means, or receiving documents through an accessible channel.
+If you encounter an accessibility barrier with any of these services, please contact us directly and we will provide an alternative method to accomplish the same task — such as scheduling by phone, accepting payments by alternative means, or receiving documents through an accessible channel.

 4. Ongoing Efforts

-We are committed to maintaining and improving the accessibility of this website through:
+We are committed to improving the accessibility of this website through:

 - Testing with screen readers and other assistive technologies

-- Incorporating accessibility best practices into the design and development of new content
+- Incorporating accessibility considerations into the design and development of new content

 5. Feedback & Assistance